-Operational risk is the risk of loss resulting from inadequate or failed internal processes, systems or any regulatory or compliance breaches.
-The Company has identified and evaluated its key operational risks and these are incorporated in the risk registers and modelled directly within the internal model.
+Operational risk is the risk of loss resulting from inadequate or failed internal processes, personnel, systems or external events.
+The Company has identified and evaluated its key operational risks and these are incorporated in the risk registers and modelled directly within the internal economic capital model.